MooersLab/bash-whisper-transcription/README.md

 You may have to install several software packages (e.g., openai-whisper, Rust, ffpmeg, torch).
 You can use pip to install `openai-whisper`.
-It works with Python3.9 and Python3.11.
+It works in my hands with Python3.9 and Python3.11.
 I use the latter.

 ```bash